-The options here configure application security features such as enhanced security, protected mode, and privileged locations.
+The Security configuration panel helps configure the application security features such as enhanced security, protected mode, and privileged locations.
 Workflows and content should be designed to operate in the context of enabling all of these features; that is, untrusted content and source locations should be restricted, and trusted files, folders, and hosts should be specifically identified as privileged locations.

 Due the complexity and critical nature of security settings, you might find it expedient to leverage existing configurations via the Registry feature.
 That is, configure an installed application and then copy the modified registry to the installer via the Wizard.

 Protected View (PV) is a highly secure “super-sandbox” that is essentially a read-only mode.
-In Protected View, all features are disabled except those associated with viewing (e.g., zoom, navigation, links, find, etc.).
-Users must select Enable all features if they wish to do anything more than read the PDF.
+In Protected View, all features are disabled except those associated with viewing, such as zoom, navigation, links, find, and more.
+Users must select Enable all features to do anything more than read the PDF.
 This action assigns trust and adds the document to the users’ list of Privileged Locations.
 PV behaves identically for Acrobat and Reader whether viewing PDFs in a browser or in a standalone product.

 In Reader 11.0, Protected View is only supported when Protected Mode is enabled.
 There can by no HKCU or HKLM Protected Mode registry preference set to 0 (off) when Protected View is enabled.